agentsoz/matsim-melbourne/network/data/README.md

 | -demx10  | DEMx10EPSG28355.tif          | Digital Elevation Model data (x10, EPSG28355) |
 | -A       | all of the above             | It Will download all the input files, (~1.2gb)|

-As an example, to start from the first entry point, no elevation and no public transport, you need to run the following to get the required input:
+As an example, to start from processing raw OSM (step 1), and generating a network without elevation and public transport, you need to run the following to get the required input:
 ```
 ./prepare.sh -osm19
 ```

-Alternatively, if you want to skip running the `../melbNetwork.sh` and start the second entry point, directly from `../MATSimNetworkGenerator.R`, and also you want to include elevation and generate the PT network from GTFS in this process, you need to run the following:
+Alternatively, if you want to skip processing raw OSM and start directly from `makeNetwork.sh`, and generate a network that has elevation and PT network from GTFS, you need to run the following to download required inputs:
 ```
 ./prepare.sh -melb -net -gtfs19 -demx10
 ```